josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/introducing-svelte-comparing-with-react-vue.md

 One of my favorite parts about Svelte is how fun and easy it makes styling.
 </PullQuote>

-If you prefer, you can use Sass in your components with [minimal modification](https://github.com/sveltejs/svelte-preprocess), and by adding `lang="scss"` to the `<style>` tag.
-This is possible thanks to `svelte-preprocess`
+If you prefer, you can use Sass in your components with minimal modification, and by adding `lang="scss"` to the `<style>` tag.
+This is possible thanks to [Svelte Preprocess](https://github.com/sveltejs/svelte-preprocess).

-Svelte Preprocess has support for several "languages" (incluing Sass, PostCSS and TypeScript) built-in.
-On top of that, `svelte-preprocess` adds an extremely nice Sass feature: you can [specify content to prepend when loading your component's Sass](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content).
+Svelte Preprocess is an Svelte add-on, with support for several "languages" (incluing Sass, PostCSS and TypeScript) built-in.
+On top of that, Svelte Preprocess adds an extremely nice Sass feature: you can [specify content to prepend when loading your component's Sass](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content).

 This way, if you have all of your Sass variables in an external `_vars.scss` file like me, you can just have the processer auto-import that into every component.
 This saves you the trouble of manually `@import`ing the SCSS file with a bunch of `../../../` file system traversal every time you want to use a variable in a component.